yachty66/MyersBriggsOpenSource/README.md

 ## Projects Description

-Reverse engieered myers–briggs type indicator with accuracy of 93%.
+Myers–briggs type indicator prediction with accuracy of 93%.